Electrostat-Lab/Electrostatic-Sandbox/README.md

 - [ ] Parallel4j.
 - [ ] Socket4j.
 - [ ] Electrostatic-sandbox-framework.

+**Environment Setup**:
+- [ ] `setup-tools` scripting.
+- [ ] `setup-framework` scripting.

+**Electrostatic-sandbox framework**:
+- [ ] Electroserial API: wraps Serial4j API providing a generic boundary to the Electrocomponent API.
+- [ ] Electroparallel API: wraps Parallel4j API providing a generic boundary to the Electrocomponent API.
+- [ ] Electrosocket API: wraps Socket4j API providing a generic boundary to the Electrocomponent API.
+- [ ] Electrocomponent API: provides the vertical HAL for interacting with devices through device managers based on the scientific model provided by the _Set Theory_.
+- [ ] Electrostatic-sandbox-examples: examples and techdemos utilizing the HAL API directly to interact with peripheral devices and/or use one of the above core APIs.
+- [ ] Deployment to Maven Central.
+- [ ] Build the framework into an SDK.

+**Circuitry Explanation**:
+- [ ] GA-H61M-S2P Rev-2.0 circuit connections details.
+- [ ] Scientific modelling to the circuitry and connection details.
+- [ ] ShiftAvr circuitry explanation.
+- [ ] Digital electronics and digital design.

 ### Credits:
 Credits should go to these products for being open-source and widely available with no constraints, hooray to them: